lukkeutgens/Homelab/Research/proxmox-learning.md

 - You can use 2FA (Two Factor Authentication) in Proxmox.
 - **Pools** are used to group access to VM's, storage and setup the roles for what to do on them.
 So you can add a user to a pool instead off setting up all the permissions for each users.
 - A VM can only be assigned to one pool.
 - In **Roles** you setup the rights a user will have, what he/she should be able to do.
 You can also create your own roles.
 For example a user can see the VM's console, but not be able to stop it.
+There are already many default roles, but you can create new ones if none off the default ones can give the actual collection off rights you want to give a user.
 - Directly under **Permissions** you can link everything together.
 A permission exists out of:
   - **Path/Resource** : Link with the resource, for example a VM, or a created Pool.
   - **User/Group** : Link with the user or user-group.